Log-in/Sign-up

 7. A web-based discussion forum where student-to-student or instructor-to-student interaction can occur.
 The forum will also allow for student questions to be addressed outside of the live sessions.

 The hands-on laboratory portion of the course will be accomplished through the use of the laboratory kit mentioned above in the required course materials.
 Following the introduction of certain concepts, laboratory analyses will be performed by the student to complement the concepts in the unit of study.
 The analyses will be reported to the instructor via an electronic laboratory report submission form.
-Data and calculations associated with the laboratory work must be kept in a laboratory notebook and recorded in a manner associated with standard college-level practices that will be described prior to the first lab.
+Data and calculations associated with the laboratory work must be kept in a laboratory notebook and recorded in a manner associated with standard college-level practices that will be described before the first lab.

 How a student will be evaluated: